ICF Exam Sample Questions: Free Practice Test with Answer Explanations

 ICF Certification Requirements

 The ICF provides three distinct certification levels: Associate Certified Coach (ACC), Professional Certified Coach (PCC), and Master Certified Coach (MCC).
 Each level builds upon the last, requiring different levels of coaching experience, training hours, and an assessment to ensure your proficiency in the ICF’s core coaching competencies.
+For a sense of how many coaches hold each credential worldwide, see Tandem's global coaching statistics.

 The process to obtain an ICF credential involves five core components:

-- Coach-Specific Training: You must complete a set number of hours in coach-specific training.
+Coach-Specific Training: You must complete a set number of hours in coach-specific training.
 This number is different for every level (see below.)
 It is easier to do the training with an institute that is accredited by the ICF, otherwise you will have extra cost and extra work to get your training recognized.

-- Accumulation of Coaching Hours: You need to log coaching sessions with clients with higher certifications requiring more hours.
+Accumulation of Coaching Hours: You need to log coaching sessions with clients with higher certifications requiring more hours.
 The majority of these hours need to be with paying clients.
 And there is always a minimum number of clients these sessions must be with.

-- Mentor Coaching: For each level, you need to complete 10 hours of mentor coaching over a period of at least three months.
+Mentor Coaching: For each level, you need to complete 10 hours of ICF mentor coaching over a period of at least three months.
 At least three of those hours need to be one-on-one sessions.
 Only the required certification level of the coach varies; they must hold at least the credential you are applying for.

-- Performance Evaluation: For each level you must submit recordings of two coaching sessions for review to demonstrate your abilities.
+Performance Evaluation: For each level you must submit recordings of two coaching sessions for review to demonstrate your abilities.

-- Passing the ICF Credentialing Exam: The ICF credentialing exam has to be passed for each level, unless your last exam is less than 12 months ago when you apply.
+Passing the ICF Credentialing Exam: The ICF credentialing exam has to be passed for each level, unless your last exam is less than 12 months ago when you apply.

 If you are ready to start your ICF certification journey, reach out to us today.